KDE/documentation-docs-kdenlive-org/exporting/render.rst

 Full Project
 ------------

-:guilabel:`Full Project` radio button is the default setting. **Kdenlive** render from from the first clip until the last clip in the timeline.
+:guilabel:`Full Project` radio button is the default setting. **Kdenlive** render from the first clip until the last clip in the timeline.

 Selected Zone
 -------------